Do you manage your money or you let money manage you?

 11. Have a No Spend Day once a week.

-12. Set a timer for shopping and stick to this timer.
-When the timer start to snooze get yourself out of the shop.
+12. Set a timer for shopping and stick to the time you set it to.
+When the timer starts to snooze get yourself out of the shop.

 13.If you can’t trust yourself to do the shopping and know that you are likely to divert from your shopping list then sent someone to do the shopping for you.

-1. Don’t be royal to any brand or to any shop.
+1. Don’t be loyal to any brand or to any shop.

-Try out new brand they might be just as good or even better.
+Try out new brands they might be just as good or even better.
 Don’t just shop in the same shop try other shops as well.